High Dimensional Logistic Regression Under Network Dependence: Introduction

 In the aforementioned examples, it is natural to envisage a model that combines the logistic model in \eqref{jointlogistic} (which encodes the node-specific covariates) and the Ising model \eqref{pmf} (for capturing the network dependency).
-Towards this, Daskalakis et al. \cite{cd_ising_II} recently proposed the following model: Suppose for each node $1 \leq i \leq N$ of a network $G_N$ on $N$ vertices, one observes a $d$-dimensional covariate $\bm Z_i \in \R^d$.
+Towards this, \citet{cd_ising_II} recently proposed the following model: Suppose for each node $1 \leq i \leq N$ of a network $G_N$ on $N$ vertices, one observes a $d$-dimensional covariate $\bm Z_i \in \R^d$.
 Then, the joint distribution of the binary outcomes $\bm X=(X_1, X_2, \ldots, X_N)$, conditioned on the network $G_N$ and the observed covariates $\bm Z:=(\bm Z_1, \bm Z_2, \ldots, \bm Z_N)^\top$ is given by:

 where $\bm A =((a_{ij}))_{1 \leq i, j \leq N}$ is the (appropriately scaled) adjacency matrix of the network $G_N$, the parameter $\beta $ is a measure of the strength of dependence (the network `peer effect'), and the parameter $\bm \theta \in \R^d$ measures the individual effects of the $d$-covariates.
+Specifically, as $\beta$ becomes more positive, the outcomes of the nodes tend to align with those of their neighbors.
+On the other hand, when $\beta$ is negative (which is also allowed in our theoretical framework), every node receives negative influences from its neighbors, a phenomenon referred to as {\it antiferromagnetism} in the statistical physics literature.
 Note that as in the classical Ising model \eqref{pmf}, the quadratic term captures the overall dependency in the network arising from pairwise interactions, while the linear term $\bm \theta^\top \bm Z_i$ encodes the strength of the covariates on the outcome at the $i$-th node, for $1 \leq i \leq N$, as in the logistic model \eqref{jointlogistic}.
-Moreover, when $\beta=0$, which corresponds to the independent case, \eqref{eq:logisticmodel} reduces to \eqref{jointlogistic}, hence \eqref{eq:logisticmodel} can be viewed as a model for logistic regression with dependent observations.
+Moreover, when $\beta=0$, which corresponds to the independent case, \eqref{eq:logisticmodel} reduces to \eqref{jointlogistic}; hence, \eqref{eq:logisticmodel} can be viewed as a model for logistic regression with dependent observations.